 The villain of Book 4 was introduced in Book 1.

 Okay, I better stop typing!
-I don’t want to give anymore away!
+I don’t want to give any more away!

 Designing a fantasy world for readers

-As a reader I find the more complex a fantasy world is for me to comprehend, the harder it is for me to just relax and enjoy the story.
+As a reader, I find the more complex a fantasy world is for me to comprehend, the harder it is for me just to relax and enjoy the story.